 - a single mistake can influence the results of the whole integration testing

-Big Bang approach is a method of integration testing which presupposes simultaneous checking of all system components.
+The Big Bang approach is a method of integration testing that presupposes simultaneous checking of all system components.
 Its main benefit is that a tester can inspect the work of the whole system and its components.

 However, if there are too many modules and the system is multilevel and complex, it is better not to apply the big-bang integration testing.
 In such cases, the checking process will be ineffective.
 The software specialists should analyze all system peculiarities, task completion dates, and plan the testing process with appropriate techniques and methodologies.